top of page

 "Friends of Laney Rickman Blue-throated Macaw Reserve"

 With the establishment of the Laney Rickman Reserve in 2018, the most important breeding site for the southern subpopulation of the Blue-throated Macaw is now protected forever.
-But conservation goals are not met by just buying land as the emblematic species can suffer from threats like poaching, uncontrolled fires, and invading cattle negatively affecting their habitat.
+But conservation goals are not met by buying land alone, as emblematic species can suffer from threats such as poaching, uncontrolled fires, and invasive cattle, which negatively affect their habitat.
 Your support will go directly to protecting this species and its crucial habitat by restoring this endangered ecosystem through the nest box program, fire prevention, park guard patrols, and habitat restoration.

 General "Saving the Blues" Donations

-General contributions that support Bird Endowment and Armonía's efforts in "Saving the Blues" on the Laney Rickman Blue-throated Macaw Reserve in Bolivia play a vital role in the conservation of this critically endangered species.
+General contributions that support Bird Endowment and Armonía's efforts in "Saving the Blues" at the Laney Rickman Blue-throated Macaw Reserve in Bolivia play a vital role in conserving this critically endangered species.

 Every contribution, regardless of the amount, makes a difference in the conservation of this iconic bird species.
-It's heartening to see collective efforts aimed at safeguarding biodiversity and preserving the natural heritage of the Beni Savanna in Bolivia.
+It's heartening to see collective efforts to safeguard biodiversity and preserve the natural heritage of the Beni Savanna in Bolivia.
 These contributions help fund a range of activities, including habitat restoration, nest box provisioning, monitoring and research, community engagement, and education programs.
 By supporting these efforts, individuals and organizations contribute directly to the protection and recovery of the wild Blue-throated Macaw population and its habitat.

 "Laney Rickman Blue-throated Macaw Fund"